 Plastic packaging plays an important role in our everyday lives, it protects our food, drinks, hygienic products, and many other important goods that we use daily.
 It is a protective equipment with a high safety provision level, that other materials have a hard time achieving.
 Unfortunately, there is a persistent issue the plastic packaging industry is dealing with, and specifically that the current plastic system is struggling and not performing properly.

 This is why PACCOR made its top priority to move away from a linear plastic economy towards a circular economy.

 The change starts with PACCOR itself, that is why we are changing not only our design process, but also how we produce, dispose of and reprocess plastics.

 ‘Circular Events’ is the new PACCOR project, that generates sustainability awareness and provides the opportunity to turn single-use plastic products into valuable resources for future products.
 It creates a positive impact and awareness on what circularity means.

 The entire process is composed of the following steps: beverage and food plastic containers used during big assemblies, such as music concerts, shows, and sporting events are collected and transported to specialized recycling partners.
 They are then crushed and recycled, in order to make sure they do not end up in landfills or incinerated.
-Afterward, the material will be used in PACCOR’s manufacturing sites to produce new cups made of 100% recycled material (rPET), closing the loop of our drinking cups.
+Afterward, the material will be used in PACCOR’s manufacturing sites to produce new cups containing recycled material, closing the loop of our drinking cups.

 65% of our packaging range is recycled in practice and at scale.